 Premier's Spirit of ANZAC Prize

-The Premier's Spirit of ANZAC Prize is an annual competition held to select Year 9 or 10 students for an overseas study tour of sites where Australians have served in war, centred on Gallipoli or the Western Front.
+The Premier's Spirit of ANZAC Prize is an annual competition held to select Year 9 or 10 students for an overseas study tour of sites where Australians have served in war.

-The 2018 -19 Premier's Spirit of ANZAC Prize will provide 22 students, with the opportunity to participate in the study tour.
-In addition, regional finalists will tour a significant Australian location and will be invited to attend lunch with the Premier of Victoria.
+The 2018 -19 Premier's Spirit of ANZAC Prize will provide 22 students, with the opportunity to participate in the overseas study tour.
+In addition, regional finalists will undertake a three-day Canberra study tour and will be invited to attend lunch with the Premier of Victoria.

 In this video past winners of the Premier's Spirit of ANZAC prize share their experiences of their overseas trip to significant sites of war such as Gallipoli and the Western Front.
 Click here to view the video.